appoptics/node-event-loop-blog/README.md

 It's designed to be run from terminal windows.

+Make sure you have APPOPTICS_SERVICE_KEY defined in the environment.
+That's necessary for `appoptics-apm` and for reporting application-specific metrics.
+If you don't have a service key see the following section.

 In one terminal execute `$ npm start` to start the server.
 It is hardcoded to run on `localhost:8888` so change it if you need to.

 In another terminal execute `$ npm run get-sync` or `$npm run get-async` to hit the endpoint you choose.
 It will output the server response and append curl's timing to the end of the line.

 If you want to run a continuous load against it execute `$ npm run multiload`.

-If you don't have an AppOptics account you can get a free [dev edition](https://www.appoptics.com/free-apm-software) to view the data in real time.
-That's a free account for development use, not a free trial.
+## If you don't have an AppOptics account

+Get a free [dev edition](https://www.appoptics.com/free-apm-software) account to view the data in real time.
+That's a free account limited to development use, not a just free trial.